 I will go over a few different options, including manual migration (copy and paste), automated migration and outsourced migration (paying someone else to do it for you).

 With a fully manual migration, you have total control of the migration process.
-For small sites with few posts and/or pages, it is the best choice.
+For small sites, it is the best choice.

 Step 1 – Creating Pages & Posts

 Before you start moving your content, you’ll need to create the pages and posts on your new WordPress site.